adamheinrich/cm-makefile/INSTALL.md

 ### GCC ARM Embedded Toolchain

-The toolchain can be installed from Ubuntu repository:
+The toolchain can be installed from PPA:

+	sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa
+	suto apt-get update
-	sudo apt-get install gcc-arm-embedded openocd
+	sudo apt-get install gcc-arm-embedded

 It is also possible to download a specific version of the toolchain directly from the [website][1].
 In this case, it might be necessary to obtain 32-bit